-This trope is not only performed brutally and horrifically in Broken Saints, it's part of the Big Bad's plan: Shandala is raised in paradise by a loving, nurturing family, then taken away from said paradise and had bad thing after bad thing happen to her, all so that her empathic abilities would become fully realized, and used to the Big Bad's advantage.
+This trope is not only performed brutally and horrifically in Broken Saints, it's part of the Big Bad's plan: Shandala is raised in paradise by a loving, nurturing family, then taken away from said paradise and had bad thing after bad thing happen to her, all so that her empathic abilities would become fully realized and used to the Big Bad's advantage.

 The Nostalgia Chick was a sweet kid too, with friends, a love for honorable men and wanted a huge wedding when she was six.
 But due to a lot of disappointments, she's now a lonely alcoholic who needs to abuse people to make herself feel better.

-The Cerebus Syndrome laden fourth step of There she is!! just devotes itself to breaking poor Doki.
+The Cerebus Syndrome-laden fourth step of There she is!! just devotes itself to breaking poor Doki.
 As if getting harassed for dating Nabi wasn't bad enough, she gets beaten to a pulp by an angry mob, who (whether it was an accident or not is never made clear) kill her pet hedgehog, and just to top it off, Nabi dumps her for her own safety.

-She was abused and then neglected causing her to almost die of leukemia, during the events of Flashbacks I, soemthing that caused something in her to drive her insane in the next incident (see below)
+She was abused and then neglected, causing her to almost die of leukemia during the events of "Flashbacks I", something that caused something in her to drive her insane in the next incident (see below).

-She returned to the place where she was once abused so she can get hold of the inheritance money but went insane during the events of Insanity and Resentment and has had issues eve since.
+She returned to the place where she was once abused so she could get ahold of the inheritance money, but went insane during the events of "Insanity and Resentment" and has had issues ever since.

 Frailine (the one Toki abused) is also an example as per these statements:

-She was imprisoned for being criminally insane after the events of Little Girl's Revenge when she almost killed Toki and damaged the border between this world and the next.
-Kind of a Disproportionate Retribution, compared to what Toki did to her (abused her and then, sometime afterward, she sent to Alaska attached to a bus by a magnet with no means of getting home)
+She was imprisoned for being criminally insane after the events of "Little Girl's Revenge" when she almost killed Toki and damaged the border between this world and the next.
+Kind of a Disproportionate Retribution, compared to what Toki did to her (abused her and then, sometime afterward, sent her to Alaska attached to a bus by a magnet with no means of getting home).

-Sometime after being imprisoned, she almost kills herself twice and is never seen again, as per stated, in Diary of a Borderline Schizophrenic, driving Toki into more self-hate because of it.
+Sometime after being imprisoned, she almost kills herself twice and is never seen again, as stated in "Diary of a Borderline Schizophrenic", driving Toki into more self-hate because of it.